snkty8/World_Layoffs/README.md

 # Dashboard

-Also created a dashboard to show the top over all 5 countries with the highest layoffs per industry and company.
+Created Tableau Dashboard to drill down to the Countries with the most layoffs from 2020-2023.
+Using those contries, created visuals to show the layoffs by industry and company.
+#### Countries:
+- United States
+- Netherlands
+- India
+- China

+#### Industires
+- Consumer
+- Transport
+- Travel
+- Contruction
+- Real Estate

+#### Company
+- Google
+- Meta
+- Uber
+- Booking.com
+- Bytedance
+- Katerra
+- Zillow